busterjs/buster-docs/modules/referee.rst

 Expectations
 ============

-All of buster-assertion's assertions and refutations are also exposed as "expectations".
+All of referee's assertions and refutations are also exposed as "expectations".
 Expectations is just a slightly different front-end to the same functionality, often preferred by the BDD inclined.